alex-bellon/wikipedia/README.md

 - [Busy beaver](https://en.wikipedia.org/wiki/Busy_beaver) - The busy beaver game consists of designing a halting, binary-alphabet Turing machine which writes the most 1s on the tape, using only a limited set of states.
 The rules for the 2-state game are as follows: 1. the machine must have two states in addition to the halting state, and 2. the tape starts with 0s only.
 As the player, you should conceive each state aiming for the maximum output of 1s on the tape while making sure the machine will halt eventually.
 - [Turmite](https://en.wikipedia.org/wiki/Turmite) - a Turing machine which has an orientation as well as a current state and a "tape" that consists of an infinite two-dimensional grid of cells.
 The terms ant and vant are also used.

+### Miscellaneous
+- [Bit bucket](https://en.wikipedia.org/wiki/Bit_bucket) - the bit bucket is where lost computerized data has gone, by any means; any data which does not end up where it is supposed to, being lost in transmission, a computer crash, or the like, is said to have gone to the bit bucket – that mysterious place on a computer where lost data goes.
+- [Hyper Text Coffee Pot Control Protocol](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol) - a facetious communication protocol for controlling, monitoring, and diagnosing coffee pots.
+It is specified in RFC 2324, published on 1 April 1998 as an April Fools' Day RFC, as part of an April Fools prank.
+- [lp0 on fire](https://en.wikipedia.org/wiki/Lp0_on_fire) - an outdated error message generated on some Unix and Unix-like computer operating systems in response to certain types of printer errors.
+- [Write only memory](https://en.wikipedia.org/wiki/Write-only_memory_(joke)) - he opposite of read-only memory (ROM).
+By some definitions, a WOM is a memory device which can be written but never read.
+Initially there seemed to be no practical use for a memory circuit from which data could not be retrieved.
+However, it was soon recognized that write-only actually describes certain functionalities in microprocessor systems.
+The concept is still often used as a joke or a euphemism for a failed memory device.

 ### Networking
 - [Broadcast Domain](https://en.wikipedia.org/wiki/Broadcast_domain) - a logical division of a computer network, in which all nodes can reach each other by broadcast at the data link layer.
 - [Hyper Text Coffee Pot Control Protocol](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol) - a facetious communication protocol for controlling, monitoring, and diagnosing coffee pots.